colinramsay/extjs-app-architecture-7/postcard/Readme.md

 #TODO

-- Create new thread when creating new message
-- Refresh views when creating message/thread
 - Reply to existing thread
 - Tie ID of contact into thread/message rather than just strings
 - Create new contact